CHOOSE THE DATE OF JOURNEY AND BOOK YOUR TICKET

 Travel by Bus from Tingo María to Tocache

 The road journey from Tingo María to Tocache is pleasant and relaxing.
 At redBus, we work with different bus companies that operate on this route with well-maintained buses and experienced drivers.
 Although the travel time varies from one bus operator to another because of traffic and climatic conditions, our continuous availability of bus services between Tingo María and Tocache reduces uncertainty and offers convenience for travelers.

-Why book Tingo Maria to Tocache bus with redBus?
+Why book a Tingo María to Tocache bus with redBus?

-You can also avail time-to-time redBus offers while booking online bus tickets from Tingo Maria to Tocache.
-Follow simple, fast and secure bus booking procedure.
-This helps to create a joyful road travel experience!
+You can also time-to-time redBus offers while booking your bus tickets online from Tingo María to Tocache.
+Follow a simple, fast and secure bus booking procedure.
+This helps save time and also helps to create a joyful travel experience!

 About Tingo Maria

 In the pre-Columbian period the province of Leoncio Prado was inhabited by indigenous tribes as the Tulumayos and Cholones in the riverbank of the Magdalena river; those tribes penetrated into the jungle, since the Inca Empire was moving forward and nowadays there is a paved road at the area of Leoncio Prado with Pachitea.In the colonial period the high jungle region (Rupa Rupa) was controlled by several Spanish authorities.
 One of the founders of the nearby towns was Salazar, of the Orden de Jesus, while he was executing his religious roles.In 1938 the population is told that the land where they live were expropriated in their favor and from this momento they could live freely.
 The word Tingo comes from the quechua Word Tincco, which means meeting in reference to the rivers Huallaga and Monzon, and Maria was a settler who helped the travelers who wanted to cross the river, providing them food and lodging.